hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

                 vec![&l_1_issuer_vk],
             )?
     ```
-- The verifies with then call `AttributeToken::reconstruct_commitment` to
+- The verifier with then call `AttributeToken::reconstruct_commitment` to
   reconstruct the commitment that the prover would have created.
 He can now hash
   it into the challenge to compare with the prover's challenge.
     ```rust